pranavred/sherpa-ai/README.md

 # Sherpa AI - Your Productivity Coach

 An AI-powered productivity assistant that monitors your screen activity and provides gentle voice interventions when you get distracted.

-Built for the Google Gemini API Developer Competition.
+Built for the AI Tinkerers Gemini Pipecat Hackathon.

+---

+## Demo Video

+[Demo Video - Watch Here] (60-120 seconds showing the product in action)

+Note: The demo shows:
+- Starting Sherpa and setting your task
+- Screen monitoring in action
+- Getting distracted (e.g., browsing Reddit)
+- Sherpa detecting the distraction and speaking to you
+- Voice conversation with Sherpa
+- Getting back on task

+---

+## Hackathon Submission Details

+### How We Used Gemini + Pipecat

+Gemini 1.5 Flash (Vision):
+- Analyzes screenshots every 60 seconds to understand what's on screen
+- Processes multimodal input (image + task description + timestamp)
+- Returns structured JSON indicating if user is on-task or distracted
+- Provides intelligent context understanding (distinguishes research from distraction)

+Gemini 1.5 Flash (LLM via Pipecat):
+- Powers the conversational voice bot through Pipecat's GoogleLLMService
+- Generates empathetic, contextual responses during interventions
+- Maintains conversation history via LLMContextAggregatorPair
+- Uses warm, supportive personality to help users get back on track

+Pipecat AI Framework:
+- Orchestrates the entire voice pipeline with modular processors
+- Pipeline: LocalAudioInput → GoogleSTTService → LLMUserAggregator → GoogleLLMService (Gemini) → GoogleTTSService → LocalAudioOutput → LLMAssistantAggregator
+- Handles Voice Activity Detection (VAD) with Silero for natural conversation flow
+- Manages interruptions and conversation state automatically
+- Enables local audio through PyAudio (no browser needed)

+### Other Tools & Integrations

+- Google Cloud Speech-to-Text: Converts user voice to text for Gemini LLM processing
+- Google Cloud Text-to-Speech: Converts Gemini's responses to natural speech (en-US-Journey-D voice)
+- mss (Multi-Screenshot): Fast, cross-platform screenshot capture library
+- PyAudio: Local audio I/O for microphone input and speaker output
+- Silero VAD: Voice Activity Detection to determine when user is speaking
+- python-dotenv: Secure environment variable management for API keys
+- loguru: Enhanced logging for debugging and monitoring

+### What We Built During the Hackathon vs. Prior Work

+Everything was built entirely during the hackathon (100% new):
+- Complete Sherpa AI system from scratch
+- Screen monitoring with Gemini Vision integration
+- Distraction detection logic and intervention triggers
+- Pipecat voice pipeline with local audio transport
+- Integration of Gemini LLM for conversational AI
+- System prompt engineering for supportive coach personality
+- VAD tuning to prevent audio feedback loops
+- Full error handling and graceful shutdown
+- Comprehensive documentation and setup guides

+No prior work or existing codebase - this was built from the ground up for this hackathon.

+### Feedback on Tools Used

+Gemini 1.5 Flash (Vision):
+- Pros: Fast analysis (<1 second), perfect for real-time monitoring; strong context understanding that distinguishes task-related browsing from distraction; high rate limits (60 req/min) made development smooth
+- Challenges: Needed to tune safety settings to prevent empty responses initially
+- Suggestions: More examples in docs for structured JSON output with vision

+Gemini 1.5 Flash (LLM via Pipecat):
+- Pros: Works seamlessly with Pipecat's GoogleLLMService; generates natural, warm conversational responses; reliable performance after switching from 2.0-flash-exp (10 req/min) to 1.5-flash (60 req/min)
+- Suggestions: Native streaming audio support would eliminate need for separate STT/TTS services

+Pipecat AI:
+- Pros: Made complex voice pipeline development straightforward; great documentation with clear examples for Google services; modular design makes it easy to swap components
+- Challenges: Understanding frame flow and aggregators took some time; LLMMessagesFrame was deprecated mid-development which required adaptation
+- Suggestions: More examples of local audio transport with VAD tuning would be helpful

+Google Cloud STT/TTS:
+- Pros: High quality, natural-sounding voice; reliable and consistent performance throughout development
+- Challenges: Service account creation has many steps and can be complex for first-time users
+- Suggestions: Simpler auth flow for hackathon/prototyping use cases

+### Live Demo Link

+Due to the nature of this application (requires screen recording permissions, local audio, and runs on user's machine), a traditional web demo isn't applicable.
+However, you can:

+1. Clone the repo and run locally (15-minute setup)
+2. Watch the demo video above
+3. Review the comprehensive documentation below

+---

 ## Features

-- **Screen Monitoring**: Captures screenshots every 60 seconds to track your activity
+- Screen Monitoring: Captures screenshots every 60 seconds to track your activity
-- **Vision Analysis**: Uses Google Gemini 1.5 Flash with vision to analyze what you're doing
+- Vision Analysis: Uses Google Gemini 1.5 Flash with vision to analyze what you're doing
-- **Smart Detection**: Distinguishes between on-task and distracted behavior with AI
+- Smart Detection: Distinguishes between on-task and distracted behavior with AI
-- **Local Voice Intervention**: Speaks to you directly through your laptop speakers when distractions are detected
+- Local Voice Intervention: Speaks to you directly through your laptop speakers when distractions are detected
-- **Natural Conversation**: Uses Pipecat AI with Google Speech-to-Text, Gemini LLM, and Google Text-to-Speech for fluid voice interactions
+- Natural Conversation: Uses Pipecat AI with Google Speech-to-Text, Gemini LLM, and Google Text-to-Speech for fluid voice interactions
-- **Real-time Audio**: No browser needed - audio plays directly through your speakers and listens through your microphone
+- Real-time Audio: No browser needed - audio plays directly through your speakers and listens through your microphone

 ## Architecture